-- 1/4 teaspoon ground nutmeg
+- 1/2 teaspoon ground nutmeg

-- 4 cinnamon sticks
+- 4 cinnamon sticks, plus more for serving

 - 1 navel orange, sliced

-- Let the cider mull for 1 hour on high heat, then turn to low for another 4 hours.
-Remove the spice sachet and cinnamon sticks after 3 hours of cooking.
-Serve warm and garnish with cinnamon sticks and fresh slices of orange.
+- Cover the cider and let it mull for 1 hour on high heat, then turn to low for another 4-6 hours.
+Be sure to remove the spice sachet and cinnamon sticks after 3 hours of cooking, or the cider will get too spicy.